Processes & Water Filters

 Consider the final part of the example.
 The liquid stream from the strainer enters a mixer as an input alongside a 700 kg/s stream of club soda.
 These are the input streams for the final part of the example.
 The product stream then enters a storage unit.
 Similar to the first part, the flowrate of the product stream is the sum of the input streams, as shown in Figure 9.

-- Which aspects of the efficiency ratio are most advantageous (see 2.
+- Which aspects of the competition ratio are most advantageous (see 2.
 Water Filter Design and Assembly below)?

 - Which materials will filter large sediments out of the contaminated water?